simonwep/selection/packages/vanilla/README.md

     startareas: ['html'],

     // Query selectors for elements which will be used as boundaries for the selection.
+    // The boundary will also be the scrollable container if this is the case.
     boundaries: ['html'],

     // Behaviour related options.